akauppi/GroundLevel-firebase-es/packages/app/APPROACH.md

 We reserve that for externally imported web components, and have our own Vue components `LikeThis`.

 Externally imported *Vue* components must be white listed.

+## One `local` or two?

+Both the Cypress tests (`npm test`) and `npm run dev` want to have local data and users for the emulation.
+They can work completely offline.

+One could separate these, but there's no real benefit from doing so.
+Our approach is to keep the same local mode for both but differentiate in the data (and users) being loaded.

+This might even provide benefits, because you are able to sign in as one of the Daltons, under `npm run dev`.